-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Siemens Mobility Limited has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Siemens Mobility Limited has taken and is continuing to take, to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.

 Sustainable value creation is the path we choose to achieve our goal of profit-driven, long-term growth.
-As a global business, Siemens Mobility, with its innovative investment strength, assumes joint responsibility for worldwide sustainable development.
+As a global business, Siemens Mobility with its innovative capability and investment strength, assumes joint responsibility for worldwide sustainable development.
 We create added value for the societies in which we operate.
-At the same time, our business activities - both directly and indirectly - impact the lives of many.
+At the same time, our business activities, both directly and indirectly, impact the lives of many.
 Siemens Mobility is aware of its responsibility for ensuring the respect of human rights.
-For us, this responsibility is a core element of responsible business conduct.
+For us, this responsibility is the fundamental basis of responsible business conduct.
 Building on our Business Conduct Guidelines, we have defined the respect of human rights in additional guidelines and principles.

-Sustainable practices are firmly anchored in our corporate culture, based on our company values of being responsible, excellent and innovative.
-We apply globally-binding principles that require all employees and managers to behave in an ethical, law-abiding manner.
+Sustainable practices are firmly anchored in our corporate culture, based on our company values of being responsible, innovative and excellent.
+We apply globally binding principles that require all employees and managers to behave in an ethical, law-abiding manner.
 We act responsibly to support economic, environmental and social progress.

-As part of the worldwide Siemens group of companies, Siemens Mobility Limited has a zero tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
+As part of the worldwide Siemens group of companies, Siemens Mobility Limited has a zero-tolerance approach to any form of modern slavery.
+We are committed to acting ethically, and dedicated to perform all business dealings with integrity and transparency, together with putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.